skit-ai/ml-katas/conjugate-gradient/README.md

 ## What goes here?

-Conjugate gradient solver, linear and non-linear one.
+Conjugate Gradient (CG) solvers, linear and non-linear ones.
 One of the main ideas is to notice the trade-offs and other practicalities, therefore we might need to implement a few baselines too.

 ## Environment

 Datasets that cover all the important properties of CG should be helpful.
-For example, we can take a simple quadratic problem, a _large_ quadratic problem, a non-linear problem etc.
+For example, we can take a simple quadratic problem, a _larger_ quadratic problem, a non-linear problem etc.

 Interesting things to look for include memory and compute requirements, number